nalpako2027/nalpako2027.github.io/_posts/2026-07-24-mice_imputation_diagnostics_helper.md

 A Diagnostics Package for Multiple Imputation by Chained Equations (MICE) using Predictive Mean Matching (PMM)

-📊 Missing data is an unavoidable challenge in survey and administrative datasets, and the way we handle it can substantially influence every downstream analysis and decisions based on analysis its results.
+📊 Missing data is an unavoidable challenge in survey and administrative datasets, and the way we handle it can substantially influence every downstream analysis and decisions based on its results.

 I started building this package while conducting a fixed-effects model analysis on TIMSS 2023 longitudinal data.
 During that project, I found that existing open-source implementations fell short in ways that mattered for both research and industry applications—for example, undocumented matching behavior, limited diagnostic capabilities, and a lack of support for survey design weights.